 The MHRA has undertaken a thorough review of both UK and international reports of suspected myocarditis and pericarditis following vaccination against COVID-19.
 There has been a consistent pattern of higher reporting of these suspected events with the COVID-19 Pfizer/BioNTech and COVID-19 Vaccine Moderna, and of these occurring more frequently in males.
-In the UK the body of evidence shows that for Pfizer in particular, there is similar frequency of reporting after the first and second dose, with suspected events typically occurring within a short time after vaccination.
 These reports have also been analysed by the government's independent advisory body, the CHM and its COVID-19 Vaccines Benefit Risk Expert Working Group.
 Following their advice, the product information for the COVID-19 Vaccine Moderna and COVID-19 Pfizer/BioNTech Vaccines was updated to inform of these reports and advise healthcare professionals and patients to be aware of important symptoms for myocarditis and pericarditis.

 These reports are very rare, and the events reported are typically mild with individuals usually recovering within a short time with standard treatment and rest.

-People should come forward for their first and second vaccination when invited to do so, unless advised otherwise.
+People should come forward for their second and booster vaccination when invited to do so, unless advised otherwise